gophergala2016/chessVerify/README.md

 This project is for the Gopher Gala 2016.

 chessVerify is a chess move validator.
 This can be used in the back end of applications to check if chess moves are legal. chessVerify also can detect harmful or garbage input.
-It supports en-passent, castling for kingside and queenside and auto pawn promotion to queen.
+It supports checks, en-passent, castling kingside, castling queenside and auto pawn promotion to queen.

 Input should be entered with starting location square to destination square.
 So Ruy Lopez opening would go like this: e2 e4